 Wellington Batucada is for everyone, regardless of experience.
 We have a range of authentic Brazilian instruments that beginners are welcome to use and we encourage people to come and check us out at one of our regular Sunday rehearsals.

-You are welcome to come and watch rehearsals, but in order to become a member, drummers must participate in our beginners’ classes.
+You are welcome to come and watch rehearsals, but in order to become a member, drummers and dancers must participate in our beginners’ classes.

 Beginners’ drum classes